doct15/javabuilddeploy/README.md

 ### Prerequisites

 This app requires the Java JRE which must be present on the server you're deploying to.
+If the JRE is not present on your server, you can <a href="https://github.com/distelli/DistelliJRE">deploy it using the Distelli platform</a>.

 ### Deploying